carrot-kpi/contracts/CONTRIBUTING.md

   deployment.
 - `RPC_ENDPOINT`: the RPC endpoint that will be used to broadcast transactions.
   This will also determine the network where the deployment will happen.
+- `OWNER`: the address that will own the deployed core protocol contracts and that will be able to set some protocol parameters.
 - `FEE_RECEIVER`: the address of the fee receiver.
 This address will collect all the protocol fees.